Categories

 Malaysia: Old Walls Tell Tales at St Paul’s Church and A Famosa

-St Paul’s Church Facade
+Malacca's St Paul's Church

 We found ourselves up hill continuing our walk from the Studthuys Square.
 We could feel the sea breeze coming in as we walk the hill.
 It was refreshing as it dampens the humidity a bit.
 From the hill we could see the parts of Malacca heading to the sea.
 I remember Marie telling us that most of the lands here were reclaimed.
 Originally, the sea shore reached up to the main road near the hill.